optimizely/labs/labs/computing-experiment-metrics/index.md

         raw_observations_df      - A spark dataframe containing a set of raw observations for this metric.
 This dataframe should contain two columns:
-                                      visitor_id - a unique identifier for each unit observation - numerical outcome observered for this metric These metric observations will be joined with the provided experiment units dataframe so that the resulting dataset contains an observation for every unit.
+                                      visitor_id - a unique identifier for each unit observation - numerical outcome observered for each unit These metric observations will be joined with the provided experiment units dataframe so that the resulting dataset contains an observation for every unit.